 Everyone in marketing is looking for the newest trick to increasing engagement.
-While following and tracking trends is valuable, there’s one area that will automatically increase engagement with some investment: visual content.
+While providing great customer service as well as following and tracking trends is valuable, there’s one area that will automatically increase engagement with some investment: visual content.

 Lemonly reports that 83% of all learning is visual.
 They also shared that tweets with images are 150% more likely to get retweets than only text.
 Clearly, people like to be visually engaged with content.